grew-nlp/grew_doc/content/doc/json.md

  1. a string
  2. a JSON object in which all values are strings (in general this describes a feature structure).

 The string form is used when the node does not have a complex structure.
 In this case, the given string is interpreted as a feature structure with only one feature named `label`.
-Hence we have:
+Hence we have and equivalence between these two lines:

-  * `"nodes": { "N": "A" }` is equivalent to `"nodes": { "N": { "label" : "A" } }`
+  * `"nodes": { "N": "A" }`
+  * `"nodes": { "N": { "label" : "A" } }`

 Nodes in CoNLL files are interpreted as complex node, for instance: